top of page

 Purpose

-The Stormwater Management Committee is commissioned and charged with the proper functioning and maintenance of the storm water management system in Rosedale, including: stormwater ponds, wetlands, pipes and swales connecting the ponds and wetlands, functioning of the outflow and overflow structures into the wetlands and between the ponds, and the care of the conservation and wetland buffer areas.
-The functioning of the system includes the quality of the water in the ponds; the structure and care of the pond banks; the maintenance of pipes, sumps, and overflows connecting the ponds; pond vegetation; wetland operations; and control of wetland and dry pond vegetation.
+The Stormwater Management Committee (SWC) will advise the Rosedale Master Association (HOA) and their designated property manager (PM) regarding the proper functioning and maintenance of the storm water management system in Rosedale, including: stormwater ponds, wetlands, pipes and swales connecting the ponds and wetlands, functioning of the outflow and overflow structures into the wetlands and between the ponds, and the care of the conservation and wetland buffer areas.
+The SWC also will advise the HOA regarding stormwater related elements of the Rosedale Covenants, Conditions and Restrictions and the following Southwest Florida Watershed Management District (SWFWMD) permits

-The Stormwater Management Committee will work with both the Roads Committee and the Landscape and Irrigation Committee to ensure coordination on any issues or projects.
-The storm drains and the pipes coming directly from the roads and emptying into the ponds or sump areas will be the responsibility of the Roads Committee, while the outflow structures from the storm drains will be the responsibility of the Stormwater Management Committee.
-The landscaping and cutting of grass on the common-area pond banks will be the responsibility of the Landscape and Irrigation Committee.
-The Stormwater Management Committee will work with the Investment Management Committee on the budgeting and expenditure of funds related to proper maintenance and long-term care of the storm water infrastructure.
-The Committee will also interface with the Manatee County government and the Southwest Florida Water Management District (SWFWMD) as it relates to the Committee’s responsibilities and maintain the SWFWMD operational permits.
-It will also seek out grants from local, state, and federal agencies to support its work.
-The Committee will also interface with CH6 and the Rosedale Golf and Country Club under the authority of the Covenant Running With the Land of Rosedale, A Golf and Tennis Club Community Subdivision (https://records.manateeclerk.com/OfficialRecords/DisplayInstrument/3140827).
+The Stormwater Management Committee will coordinate with other HOA approved Rosedale committees on any issues or projects which may affect stormwater management.
+The Roads Committee will advise the HOA regarding storm drains and the pipes coming directly from the roads and emptying into the ponds or sump areas.
+The SWC will advise the HOA regarding outflow structures from the storm drains.
+The SWC will advise the HOA on the budgeting and expenditure of funds related to proper maintenance and long-term care of the storm water infrastructure.
+The SWC may contact the Manatee County government and the SWFWMD as it relates to SWFWMD operational permits.
+It may also seek out grants from local, state and federal agencies with HOA approval to support improvement and maintenance of the above stormwater elements.
+When asked by the HOA the Committee will also coordinate with Coral Hospitality (CH6) The SWC will refer to the Covenant Running With the Land of Rosedale, A Golf and Tennis Club Community Subdivision in its coordination with CH6.

 Responsibilities